codingWithNoise/VetApp/README.md

 Examples of usage using curl:
 * adding new appointment:
   * possible clientIds and PIN numbers can be checked in the client table in the database;
-  * time of the appointment needs to be a date in the future, that is available at chosen doctors schedule;
+  * time of the appointment needs to be a time in the future, that is available at chosen doctors schedule;
   * appointment lasts 30 minutes;
   * application returns an id of newly created appointment;
 ```bash